oxylabs/rotating-proxies-javascript/README.md

 We can loop over all these rows using the `map` function.

-Note that in the loop, we will call `get` method of Axios to call the same URL, each time with a different proxy.
+Note that in the loop, we will call the get method of Axios to call the same URL, each time with a different proxy.

 The `get` method of Axios is `async`.
 This means that we can not call the `map` function of `data` directly.